rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 >Example:
 ><CITE>Third printing January, 1975</CITE>

-## 3.22.34 Recording Designation of edition
+## 3.22.34 Recording designation of edition

 <a name="3.22.34.1">3.22.34.1</a> Record a designation of edition by applying the basic instructions at [3.21.3.1](/DCRMR/edition/Designation-of-edition/#3.21.3.1).